Tunisian-GitHub-Community/Book-notes/docs/clean-architecture.md

 "Although software does not wear out, it can be destroyed from within by unmanaged dependencies on firmware and hardware" - James Grenning
 ```
 -----------------------------------------
 These notes were written by [Ayoub Abidi](https://github.com/ayoub3bidi)
+These notes were spell-checked by [Majdi Zlitni](https://github.com/Majdi-Zlitni)